slackapi/node-slack-interactive-messages/README.md

 [![codecov](https://codecov.io/gh/slackapi/node-slack-interactive-messages/branch/master/graph/badge.svg)](https://codecov.io/gh/slackapi/node-slack-interactive-messages)

-Build your Slack Apps with rich and engaging user interactions using block actions, buttons, menus, and dialogs.The package will help you start with sensible and secure defaults.
+Build your Slack Apps with rich and engaging user interactions using block actions, buttons, menus, and dialogs.
+The package will help you start with sensible and secure defaults.

 The adapter gives you a meaningful API to handle actions from all of Slack's interactive message components